Roberta McCain, ‘rebellious’ heiress, Navy wife and mother of senator, dies at 108

-Roberta McCain, an independent-minded oil heiress who was married to one of the Navy’s highest-ranking officers and who displayed characteristic pluck when she took to the presidential campaign trail at age 96 on behalf of her son, Sen. John McCain of Arizona, has died.
+Roberta McCain, an independent-minded oil heiress who was married to one of the Navy’s highest-ranking officers and who displayed characteristic pluck when she took to the presidential campaign trail at age 96 on behalf of her son, Sen. John McCain of Arizona, died Oct.
+12 at her home in Washington.
 She was 108.

 Her daughter-in-law Cindy McCain announced the death in a tweet on Monday but did not provide further details.
 Cindy’s husband, John, died in August 2018 of brain cancer.